brycexu/MR-Residual-Net/README.md

 * BatchNorms in binarized blocks have no affine weights and bias parameters.

 * Since activations are not binarized, ReLU is used instead of HardTanh (https://arxiv.org/pdf/1602.02830).

-* Downsampling in Merge and Run models is done by firstly concatenating left-branch and right-branch and secondly using a convolusion (kernel-size:1, stride:2, padding:0)